kanious/DiceDungeon/ReadMe - Sprint #3.txt

 - Please set "DiceDungeonClient" project as a starter project and build with x64 configuration / Debug mode.
 Or you can execute with "DiceDungeonClient.exe" file in x64\Debug folder.

+- Execute "x64\Debug\LeaderboardServer.exe" first before run the client project.
+If you ran the client project first, use "Connect" button in the right side of UI after executing server project.

 - GitHub Link:
 https://github.com/kanious/DiceDungeon (milestone_3 tag)